 Good health is a right and prevention is a common good to which everyone should have access.

-"Draw me a sheep..."
 Our dream?
-A society in which everyone has access to universal preventive tools, including Physical Activity adapted to their needs, desires and possibilities, whatever their age or state of health, for a better quality of life, through good habits and a more active lifestyle.
+A society in which everyone has access to universal preventive tools, in particular physical activity adapted to their needs, desires and possibilities, whatever their age or state of health, for a better quality of life through good habits and a more active lifestyle.

 support people throughout their lives to help them feel better in mind and body: elderly people, people with chronic illnesses, migrants, employees, carers, people with disabilities...
 Or anyone affected by precariousness.
 Caring for the last man standing is non-negotiable.